dell-asm/dell-force10/docs/force10_portchannel.md

 # Access Mechanism
 # --------------------------------------------------------------------------

-The Dell Force10 switch module uses telnet/ssh to access Dell Force10 switch device.
+The Dell Force10 switch module uses telnet/SSH to access Dell Force10 switches.

 #-------------------------------------------------------------------------------
 # Functionality Supported
 #-------------------------------------------------------------------------------

 - Create Portchannels
-- Delete Portchannels
+- Remove Portchannels

 #-------------------------------------------------------------------------------
 # Description
 #-------------------------------------------------------------------------------

-The Portchannel type/provider supports the functionality to create and delete the Portchannels on the Dell Force10 switch.
+The Port Channel type/provider supports the functionality to create and delete the port channels on the Dell Force10 switches.

 #-------------------------------------------------------------------------------
 # Summary of Properties
 #-------------------------------------------------------------------------------

-    name: (Required)This parameter defines the name of the port channel to be created/removed.
+    name: (Required)This parameter defines the name of the port channel to be created or removed.

-	desc:Description for the port channel
+	desc: This parameter defines the description for the port channel.

-	mtu:	  - This parameter set mtu for the interface.
+	mtu:	  - This parameter sets the mtu for the interface.
-				If the value exists it set that value to mtu properties of thr  interface.
+				If the value exist, it sets the value to the mtu properties of the interface.
-				If the value does not exists property remains unchanged (default or old values). value must be between  594-12000.
+				If the value does not exists, the property remains unchanged (default or old values).
+				The mtu value must be between  594 and 12000.

 	shutdown: - This parameter defines whether or not to shut down the interface.
 				The possible values are true or false.
 The default value is "false".
-				If the value is true it shut down the interface . value must be between 594-12000
+				If the value is "true", it shuts down the interface.
+				The value must be between 594 and 12000.

-	ensure: - This parameter defines whether to create the given port channel or delete the given port channel from the switch.
+	ensure: - This parameter defines whether to create the specified port channel or delete the specified port channel from the switch.
-	           The possible values are present or absent.
+	          The possible values are "present" or "absent".

 # -------------------------------------------------------------------------
-# Parameter signature
+# Parameter Signature
 # -------------------------------------------------------------------------

 #Provide transport and Map properties